eaglejs/timekeeper/README.md

 # Timekeeper for Unisys Federal Employee's

 ## Purpose is to create a one-step process that eliminates human error while adding time.
+Thus, preventing punishment for being human. :)

 ## Requirements:
 	- Ruby